Joe Concha, hour number three of the Sean Hannity Show, 800-941-Sean, 800-941.

 And he's not really pardoning Hunter Biden.

-Joe Biden's hunt he's pardoning himself because he knows that if you dig deep enough into this that Joe Biden helped facilitate all these shady business deals in horrible places like China and Russia and Ukraine.
+Joe Biden's pardoning himself because he knows that if you dig deep enough into this, that Joe Biden helped facilitate all these shady business deals in horrible places like China and Russia and Ukraine.

 And maybe, just maybe, that's why we're giving billions of dollars to Ukraine to keep this stupid war going where it's been a stalemate for the past two years.

-So five years from now, if we keep giving them billions of dollars to Zelensky, where we don't quite know where the money's going because we can't get an accounting of it, uh this is gonna go on forever unless a negotiation can be made.
+So five years from now, if we keep giving them billions of dollars to Zelensky, where we don't quite know where the money's going because we can't get an accounting of it, this is going to go on forever unless a negotiation can be made.

 And because maybe he's compromised.